Asteatotic Eczema

 • Elderly

-• Suffering from underactive thyroids or have malnutrition
+• Suffering from underactive thyroids or malnutrition

 • Undergoing antiandrogen therapy